roth-hex-lab/roth-hex-lab.github.io/content/post/2025-IEEE-VR/index.md

 _Kristoffer Waldow, Constantin Kleinbeck, Arnulph Fuhrmann, Daniel Roth_

 This paper also received a honorable mention!
-Congratulations to Kris and Team for this achievement.
+Congratulations to Kris and the author team for this achievement.

 **Multi-Layer Gaussian Splatting for Immersive Anatomy Visualization**, [Project Page](https://hex-lab.io/Multi-Layer-Gaussian-Splatting-for-Immersive-Anatomy-Visualization/)